gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ### Configure multilingual multihost

 Hugo supports multiple languages in a multihost configuration.

-This means you can configure a `baseURL` per `language`:
+This means you can configure a `baseURL` per `language`.

 {{% note %}}
 If a `baseURL` is set on the `language` level, then all languages must have one and they must all be different.